ajkim19/m2-0425-code-solutions/node-intro/node-intro-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What are the 3 components of a fullstack Web architecture?
+1. What are the 3 components of a fullstack Web architecture?

+- The frontend that the user interacts with (Web site or Mobile app)
+- The backend server that takes requests from the frontend and processes them
+- The database where data is stored and used across all instances of the frontend

-- What is Node.js and why is it useful?
+2. What is Node.js and why is it useful?

+- Node.js is a free, open-source, cross-platform JavaScript runtime environment that lets developers create servers, web apps, command line tools and scripts.

-- What are environment variables and how do you access them in Node.js?
+3. What are environment variables and how do you access them in Node.js?

+- Environment variables are variables that hold configuration information for a specific environment a process is running in.
+- In Node.js, you access environment variables using process.env.

-- What is a REPL?
+4. What is a REPL?

+- The Node.js REPL is a command line interface (CLI) that uses Node.js is to run small bits TypeScript code to confirm how it works.

 ## Notes